menatwork/language-doku/README.md

 **Installation & Configuration**

-* Install the extension from the extension repository
+* Use the license key to install the extension over the extension repository
-* Configure all required text fields to be included in the export
+* Choose your pages or other elements and export all informations
+* Reimport the translated files

 Language tools - Deutsch